 Whitehaven Beach Facts

 The location also gained worldwide notoriety in the early 20th century.
 That holds true due to the fact that in 2008, the beach also gained worldwide fame as the cleanest beach in Queensland, Australia, per Keep Australia Beautiful.
-This was part of the Clean Beach Challenge State Awards.
+This formed a part of the Clean Beach Challenge State Awards.
 Finally, the unique sand also retains no heat, remaining cool at all times.
 We know, because our founder personally visited the site.